privacypass/challenge-bypass-extension/README.md

 **2021** -- In this [blog post](https://blog.cloudflare.com/privacy-pass-v3), we announced the [v3](https://github.com/privacypass/challenge-bypass-extension/tree/v3.0.0) version of this extension, which makes the code base more resilient, extensible, and maintainable.

 **2022** -- The Privacy Pass protocol can also use RSA blind signatures.

+<strong id="deprecation">2024</strong> -- The Privacy Pass protocol standardisation has diverged from the original PoPETS version, which this extension implements.
+To keep up with the protocol, CAPTCHA providers moved to this new version, and ended their support for PoPETS flavour.
+This repository remains as a relic of the past, but is not supported by any CAPTCHA providers.
+Cloudflare maintains [Silk - Privacy Pass client](https://github.com/cloudflare/pp-browser-extension) which forked this repository to provide IETF standard support.

 #### Acknowledgements